Skip to main contentSkip to navigationSkip to footer

 Selective Photothermolysis

 The fundamental principle behind laser hair removal is selective photothermolysis.
 This means the laser targets specific structures (melanin in hair follicles) while sparing surrounding tissue.
+Learn more about laser physics and how this principle applies to aesthetic treatments.

 • Laser light is absorbed by melanin in hair follicles